 In the second week of July 2017, the Container arrived at its destination in Chipulukusu, Ndola, Zambia.
 In the weeks which followed, the books were sorted and on Friday 11th August 2017, our big day came.
 The Irish ambassador to Zambia, Seamus O’Grady, came up from Lusaka and spent the day with us, to preside over the opening of this facility.
 We had a formal signing ceremony with Bornwell and Catherine Daka at Graceland School, where the foundation documents were executed, following which the ambassador, Mr O’Grady, cut the ribbon – and the library was opened.

-So that we get the best use of this resource, in 2018 and again in 2019 we held a teachers’ conference in Chipulukusu for the teachers from 24 local schools and our volunteer librarians, to teach them the best means to get value from the books, and how to spread literacy in Zambia.
-Led by Irish teachers and educational psychologists, the intensive conferences with associated seminars and workshops covered everything from basic reading to children, to introducing concepts like the first 100 words and how to work with flash cards.
-Coronavirus put a halt to our workshops and conferences in 2020 and 2021, but we are going back to Zambia in August 2022 to resume our conferences.
+So that we get the best use of this resource, in 2018 and again in 2019 and in 2022 we held a teachers’ conference in Chipulukusu for the teachers from over 30 local schools and our volunteer librarians, to teach them the best means to get value from the books, and how to spread literacy in Zambia.
+Led by Irish teachers and educational psychologists, the intensive conferences with associated seminars and workshops cover everything from basic reading to children, to introducing concepts like the first 100 words and how to work with flash cards.
+Coronavirus put a halt to our workshops and conferences in 2020 and 2021, but we were in Zambia in August 2022 to resume our conferences and we are going back in the summer of 2023.